ArifeLjutviovska/SpaceX/README.md

  - Frontend: http://localhost:4200
  - Backend API: http://localhost:7005

 **NOTE:** If your local machine uses those ports for angular and backend (4200 or 7005) for some other processes, running of the application will fail.
-You can change the ports like this: [If Default Ports Are in Use](#if-default -ports-are-in-use)
+You can change the ports like this: [Default Ports In Use](#default-ports-in-use)

 ##  API Endpoints